-In 2011 the Californian company Gregg Drilling together with several companies including Marl Technologies and Schilling Robotics developed the Gregg's seafloor drill for up to 150 m deep drilling for geotechnical purposes.
+In 2011 the Californian company Gregg Drilling together with several companies, including Marl Technologies and Schilling Robotics, developed the Gregg sea floor drill for up to 150 m deep drilling for geotechnical purposes.

-All of the described drill rigs are controlled and supplied with energy from the ship through a special steel-armored cable.
+All of the described drill rigs are controlled and supplied with energy from the ship through a special steel-armoured cable.
 These drilling tools present new possibilities for sampling from conventional research ships.
 The multi-barrel rigs are especially well suited for filling the growing need by both marine research and offshore industry for cores of 30-100 m length on the continental shelf areas as well as in the deep sea.
-These remote-control drills have significant advantages over drill ships.
+These remote-controlled drills have significant advantages over drill ships.

 - Ship and drill-string motion due to wind, currents and waves do not affect the quality of the drilling process because the work is done from a stable platform on the sea floor. - Robotic drill rigs can be launched from various available multi-purpose research ships.
 This can reduce the mobilization costs for worldwide deployment. - As a rule, drilling ships are expensive and heavily booked.
-By avoiding the timeconsuming assembly of a drill string from the drilling ship to the sea floor, the use of drill rigs placed on the sea floor can be substantially more time and cost effective.
+By avoiding the time-consuming assembly of a drill string from the drilling ship to the sea floor, the use of drill rigs placed on the sea floor can be substantially more time- and cost-effective.

-A similar concept to the remote-controlled drilling on the sea floor is implemented by drills mounted on submarine robots (Remotely Operated Vehicle, ROV).
-The ROV is used for navigation, data transfer, and energy supply.
-The MBARI ROV-mounted rig can drill horizontal cores with a maximum length of one meter (Stakes et al., 1997).
-The Rovdrill[®], which was developed by Perry Slingsby, drills vertically and can attain depths of up to 20 m.
-The third generation of this development called Rovdrill 3 is designed for a maximum coring depth of more than 80 m (Spencer et al., 2011).
+A similar concept to the remote-controlled drilling on the sea floor is implemented by drills mounted on submarine robots (remotely operated vehicle, ROV).
+The ROV is connected to the vessel by an umbilical and is used for navigation, data transfer, and supply of hydraulic energy for the drill rig.
+The MBARI ROV-mounted rig can drill horizontal cores with a maximum length of 1 m (Stakes et al., 1997).
+The Rovdrill®, which was developed by Perry Slingsby, drills vertically and can attain depths of up to 20 m.
+The third generation of this development, called Rovdrill 3, is designed for a maximum coring depth of more than 80 m (Spencer et al., 2011).